 Smoking causes both immediate and long-standing effects on exercise and physical activity.
-Smokers’ increased risks for cancer and heart and respiratory diseases are well known.
-Yet in terms of exercise and physical activity, smokers also have:
+Smokers’ increased risks for cancer, heart and respiratory diseases are well known.
+Yet, in terms of exercise and physical activity, smokers also have:

 To achieve peak performance, your heart, lungs and muscles need oxygen-rich blood.
 When you inhale tobacco smoke, carbon monoxide (just one of the 4,000-plus chemicals found in tobacco — more than 50 of which are known to cause cancer) binds to red blood cells.
-Oxygen is displaced, preventing delivery to the muscles and other body tissues.
-This causes an increase in lactic acid (the substance that causes muscle “burning,” fatigue, heavier breathing, and increased soreness after exercise).
+As a result, oxygen is displaced, preventing delivery to the muscles and other body tissues.
+This causes an increase in lactic acid (the substance that causes muscles to feel as if they’re burning, fatigue, heavier breathing and increased soreness after exercise).

-This decrease in oxygen will reduce your physical endurance, making it more difficult for you to do well in sports.
+This decrease in oxygen reduces your physical endurance, making it more difficult to do well in sports.
 It makes it harder to do everyday things, too, like walking up stairs.
-Decrease in oxygenation also causes a smoker’s resting heart rate to be higher than a nonsmoker's, as the heart must work harder to deliver enough oxygen to the body.
+In addition, if you smoke, your resting heart rate is higher than a nonsmoker's due to decreases in oxygenation.
+This means your heart must work harder to deliver enough oxygen to your body.

 What are some other effects of smoking on physical fitness?

-A number of physical endurance studies have shown that smokers reach exhaustion before nonsmokers do and can’t run as far or as fast as nonsmokers.
-Additional results noted that smokers:
+Studies show that smokers reach exhaustion before nonsmokers.
+They also can’t run as far or as fast as nonsmokers.
+Further research finds that smokers: